RedisTimeSeries/RedisTimeSeries/readme.md

 # Redis TSDB Module

 ## Overview
-With this module you can now store timeseries data effiecently in redis.
+With this module you can now store timeseries data efficiently in Redis.
 The data is stored in a compact way.

 ## License: AGPL